Lliuimin/ecem202a_project/docs/proposal.md

         5. Earable earphones
         6. Smartphone
         7. Other auxiliary parts
-    • Software:
+    - Software:
         1. Arduino IDE
         2. Android studio
         3. Earable smartphone application
-    • Background research materials:
+    - Background research materials:
         1. Various IEEE papers
         2. Arduino and Raspberry Pi tutorials
-The skills needed are:
+-The skills needed are:
-    • Arduino and Raspberry Pi programming
+    - Arduino and Raspberry Pi programming
-    • Use of neural networks ‘YOLO’
+    - Use of neural networks ‘YOLO’
-    • Android application development (Java)
+    - Android application development (Java)
-    • GitHub
+    - GitHub
-    • Hardware usage, connection and debugging
+    - Hardware usage, connection and debugging
-    • Teamworking
+    - Teamworking
-    • Time management
+    - Time management

 ## 7. Metrics of Success

 A successful obstacle detecting and warning system must have the following properties: fast and accurate obstacle detecting, proper classification and judgement of obstacles, in-time and clear warning, easy operation and robustness.
 They can be qualified as:
-    • The speed with which the system response to obstacle (in seconds)
+    - The speed with which the system response to obstacle (in seconds)
-    • The rate of successful obstacle detection (%), while the obstacles' type, distance, moving speed vary
+    - The rate of successful obstacle detection (%), while the obstacles' type, distance, moving speed vary
-    • The speed with which a user walks under the assistance of our system
+    - The speed with which a user walks under the assistance of our system
     To measure those metrics, various tests and trials can be conducted.

 ## 8. Execution Plan